 Eating well after a workout is just as important as staying hydrated.
 Not fueling your body with the right food can contribute to fatigue after exercise.
 So what should you eat post workout?

 According to Healthline, a post-workout meal should include protein and carbohydrates.
 Adding a little healthy fat won’t harm your post-workout recovery, but it may slow down digestion.
 For the best results, aim to eat your post-workout meal within 45 minutes after exercise.
 Perfect examples of post-workout meals include Greek yogurt with berries and granola, or a roasted chicken sandwich on whole grain bread topped with veggies.
-A smoothie is another great option, like my mango and berry protein smoothie!

 Try Exercising at Night